DhyeyR-007/Mobile-Robot-Localization/README.md

   * You can use virtual machine to install Ubuntu.
 The [VirtualBox](https://www.virtualbox.org/) is free.
 The [Parallels Desktop](https://www.parallels.com/pd/general/?gclid=CjwKCAiAgbiQBhAHEiwAuQ6Bkqlt6f3diFGjX7eq3WRUtmwu2i4mzV-EWt_CJ9JVDx5AJtAsX0T13BoCA_gQAvD_BwE) is also good.
   * Note: If you're unable to visualize the robot in rviz, try disabling 3D acceleration in your virtual machine setting.
 ### ROS
 You also need to install ROS (Robot Operating System) after installing Ubuntu. `ROS Noetic` is matched with the recommended `Ubuntu 20.04`.
 You can find the detailed installation instructions on [ROS Wiki](http://wiki.ros.org/ROS/Installation).
-You can also watch or check slides of this [recitation](https://umich.instructure.com/courses/499091/files/folder/winter-2022/recitation/Jingyu/Recitation%205%20ROS).

 ### Python Packages
 These packages are required.
 You can install them by typing `pip install $package name$`.